-- Abuse can take place in any context and by all manner of perpetrator.
+Abuse can take place in any context and by all manner of perpetrator.
 Abuse may be inflicted by anyone in the club who an athlete comes into contact with.
 Or club members, workers, volunteers or coaches may suspect that an athlete is being abused or neglected outside of the club setting.
-There are many signs and indicators that may suggest someone is being abused or neglected, these include but are not limited to: - 6.1.1 Unexplained bruises or injuries or lack of medical attention when an injury is present. - 6.1.2 Person has belongings or money going missing. - 6.1.3 Person is not attending / no longer enjoying their sessions. - 6.1.4 Someone losing or gaining weight / an unkempt appearance. - 6.1.5 A change in the behaviour or confidence of a person. - 6.1.6 They may self-harm. - 6.1.7 They may have a fear of a particular group or individual. - 6.1.8 They may tell you / another person they are being abused i.e. a disclosure.
+There are many signs and indicators that may suggest someone is being abused or neglected, these include but are not limited to:

+- Unexplained bruises or injuries or lack of medical attention when an injury is present. - Person has belongings or money going missing. - Person is not attending / no longer enjoying their sessions. you may notice that a participant in a team has been missing from practice sessions and is not responding to reminders from team members or coaches. - Someone losing or gaining weight / an unkempt appearance. this could be a player whose appearance becomes unkempt, does not wear suitable sports kit and deterioration in hygiene. - A change in the behaviour or confidence of a person.
+For example, a participant may be looking quiet and withdrawn when their brother comes to collect them from sessions, in contrast to their personal assistant whom they greet with a smile. - They may self-harm. - They may have a fear of a particular group or individual. - They may tell you / another person they are being abused i.e. a disclosure. - Harassing of a club member because they are or are perceived to have protected characteristics. - Not meeting the needs of the participant.
+E.g. this could be training without a necessary break. - A coach intentionally striking an athlete. - This could be a fellow athlete who sends unwanted sexually explicit text messages to a learning disabled adult they are training alongside. - This could be an athlete threatening another athlete with physical harm and persistently blaming them for poor performance.

-7 What to do if you have a concern or someone raises concerns with you.
+6. What to do if you have a concern or someone raises concerns with you.